Using this website

 How we tested this website

-This website was last tested on 28 February 2020.
-The test was carried out using automated software.
+This website was last tested in July 2020.
+The test was carried out using manual testers and automated software.
 We tested our main website platform www.eastherts.gov.uk

 Whilst we have worked hard to ensure our website is as accessible as possible, we recognise that some parts of our site are not yet fully accessible.
 We have monitoring in place to review the accessibility of the site on an ongoing basis.
 We use this monitoring to identify and fix any new issues that arise.